Skip to main content

 • 1 teaspoon coconut oil

-Especially the included low-fat quark scores with a lot of protein and few calories.
-He saturates sustainably and can strengthen your bones and teeth.
+The low-fat cottage cheese in particular scores with lots of protein and few calories.
+It keeps you full and can strengthen your bones and teeth.

-Moreover, the oat flakes convince with their nutrient balance.
+Moreover, the rolled oats will win you over with their nutrient balance.
 They contain a lot of fiber, minerals and vitamins.
-Of all the cereals, oats have the highest content of vitamin B1 and B6.
+Of all the cereal grains, oats have the highest content of vitamin B1 and B6.

 Whey protein is a fast-digesting protein rich in branched-chain amino acids (BCAA).
 BCAAs play a crucial role in muscle growth as well as recovery from strength and endurance training.